EldertGrootenboer/Building-Smarter-Solutions-Using-Azure-And-Cognitive-Services/README.md

 ## Preparations

 - Update all values in the [parameters file](./code/azuredeploy.parameters.json) according to your own environment.
-- Make sure to update the organization in the according to the _commonDataService_ parameter your CRM organization.
+- Make sure to update the organization in the _commonDataService_ parameter according to your CRM organization.
 - Make sure the Entities / Tables and their corresponding Fields / Columns specified in the _commonDataService_ parameter are created in your CDS environment.
-- Make sure a Visitor entity exists with name eldert-grootenboer.
+- Make sure at least one Ship entry is created with a _shipname_ set to **Somtrans LNG**.

+## Deployment

+- Use the script [1-deployment.ps1](./code/iac/1-deployment.ps1) to deploy all the resources in Azure.

+## Post-deployment

+### LUIS

+- Create LUIS authoring application in the [LUIS portal](https://eu.luis.ai).
+- Create a new LUIS authoring resource with, name set to _luis-building-smarter-solutions-using-cognitive-services_, via the [authoring resources blade](https://eu.luis.ai/user/settings/authoringResources).
+- Switch to the newly created authoring resource and import the LUIS definition from [luis-building-smarter-solutions-using-cognitive-services.json](./code/iac/cognitive-services/luis-models/luis-building-smarter-solutions-using-cognitive-services.json).
+- Train the model and publish it to the production slot when training has finished.
+- Update the configuration parameter _LuisAppId_ of the bot application settings with the identifier found on Manage page of the LUIS application in the [Luis portal](https://eu.luis.ai).
+- Update the configuration parameter _LuisAPIKey_ of the bot with the API key which can be found in the [Azure portal](https://portal.azure.com).

 ### Bot

 - Clone the bot repository and make sure you can build and run it.
 - Add an appsettings.json file with the content found below.
-- After deployment, update the configuration as necessary.
+- Update the configuration as necessary.
+- Run the bot locally using the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-debug-with-emulator).

 ```json
 {